containers/podman/docs/podman-create.1.md

 **--pod**=""

-Run container in an existing pod
+Run container in an existing pod.
+If you want podman to make the pod for you, preference the pod name with `new:`.
+To make a pod with more granular options, use the `podman pod create` command before creating a container.

 **--privileged**=*true*|*false*